 You might be surprised.

-4 Financial Factors that Determine What You Can Afford
+4 Financial Factors that Determine If You Can Afford to Buy a Home

 Let’s kick this off by examining aspects of your financial life that affect your ability to purchase a home.
 Determining how much home you can afford comes down to four financial factors: Income, Savings, Expenses, and Credit.